How to Help Someone With Ritalin Addiction

-Ritalin is classified as a Schedule II controlled substance, which means that it carries a high potential for abuse and may lead to the psychological and/or physical dependence.
+Ritalin is classified as a Schedule II controlled substance, which means it carries a high potential for abuse and may lead to the psychological and/or physical drug dependence.

-Ritalin is believed to influence dopamine levels within the synapse.
-By increasing the level of synaptic dopamine, it produces intensely gratifying sensations of euphoria.
-In fact, the drug is both pharmacologically and structurally similar to cocaine – with similarly rewarding stimulant effects.
+Ritalin is believed to influence dopamine levels within the synapses.
+By increasing levels of synaptic dopamine, it produces intensely gratifying sensations of euphoria.
+In fact, the drug is both pharmacologically and structurally similar to cocaine—with similarly rewarding stimulant effects.